 - Jessica’s final piece of reassuring advice is “don’t worry about taking a nap, because it’s just a nap”

 One surprising reveal in the TikTok video was that Dr Cho drinks a little bit of coffee right before her nightshift naps, so that when she wakes, she’s “ready to go”.
-This definitely won’t be for everyone, so think carefully before taking this advice.
+This is known as a caffeine nap and it can be very effective if you do it correctly.

 How long should a nap be?